 FALL SEMESTER TRANSFER STUDENTS.
 Each new transfer student receives information regarding University housing with the letter of admission to the University.
-A housing application fee is to be included when the application is returned to the Housing Assignment Services.
+A housing application fee is to be included when the application is returned to the Hall Assignment Office.

 ALL OTHER STUDENTS.
-An application for housing is sent to each freshman and transfer student entering spring semester and summer session with the letter of admission.
+An application for housing is sent to each freshman and transfer student entering spring semester and summer session after the letter of admission is sent.
 New graduate and graduate-professional students may apply for housing after the notice of acceptance for admission is issued.
 Former students may apply for housing facilities after their applications for readmission have been accepted.
 The housing application fee is to be included when the application is returned to the Hall Assignment Office.